Strand Theatre (Delaware, Ohio): History

 The theatre opened on April 10, 1916.
 It was first owned by Henry Bieberson.
 The building was originally the New York Cash Store, a department store built in 1908.
 Near the exit of the theatre, one can see the original opening announcement from The Journal Herald, printed on April 8, 1916.
-The Strand has never been closed since its opening.
+The original theatre sat 800 people, with large main floor and a second floor balcony.
+Opening night they showed Pennington's Choice, an American silent drama film.
+Strand has never been closed since its opening.

 Schine Theatres was a chain of theatres run out of Gloversville, NY.
 The chain had operated 170 movie theatres in 6 different states during their operation.
+In 1965, the Summer Kids Series kicked off for the first time.
+This became a long running tradition at the theatre.
+Evolving from a ticketed series in the mid-century to a donation-based local charity event in more recent history.

 In 1971 a previous Schine manager and his wife, George and Cindy Johnson, bought the single screen theatre.
 They presided over a renovation which included adding two more screens; in 1982 the second screen was added in the adjoining storefront, and in 1986 the original balcony was walled off and turned into its own screen.
 George and Cindy eventually retired back to Greece, selling The Strand to Jerry and Cathy Amato on February 11, 1994.

 The Amatos operated the theatre until Ohio Wesleyan University took ownership in 2002.
 The Amatos kept the theatre running during a rough time in its history.
 This was an effort to preserve its place in the community of Delaware city and in history.
 When OWU took ownership, they helped create the Strand Theatre and Cultural Arts Association, a 501 (c) 3 Non-profit board that currently owns the Strand.